deployment-academy/deployment-academy.github.io/content/posts/devsecops/gke-cloud-endpoints.md

    "http://${ingress_ip}/echo"
 ```

 Execute the same steps with the [.kube-https.yaml](https://github.com/soeirosantos/cloud-endpoints-gke-container-native-lb/blob/main/.kube-https.yaml) configuration.
-Notice that you test from the `ingress_ip` still using HTTP.
+Notice that you will test from the `ingress_ip` still using HTTP.
 This is because when you configure the ESP container with HTTPS you are using TLS only for traffic from `LB -> ESP`.
 Configuring TLS for your Ingress is important and something you should definitely do, but it's out of the scope in this tutorial.

 ## Optional - Test different types of Security Definitions